Cynthia Bailey’s Ex Peter Thomas Bashes Porsha Williams Over Kandi Burruss Claim

 Cynthia Bailey’s ex, Peter Thomas, is on Kandi Burruss’ side when it comes to her feud with Porsha Williams.
-As the latest The Real Housewives of Atlanta episode aired on Sunday night, Peter took to Instagram to bash Porsha for her sex claims against Kandi and her husband, Todd Tucker.
+As the latest Real Housewives of Atlanta episode aired on Sunday night, Peter took to Instagram to bash Porsha for her sex claims against Kandi and her husband, Todd Tucker.
 In a video clip, Peter made it clear that he believes Kandi’s side of the story.
 Peter also reminded everyone that Porsha made damaging claims about him once, claims that he still maintains to be false.

 In the video, Peter said that he was watching Kandi defend herself from lies.
 Peter referenced how the same people once accused him of cheating on then-wife Cynthia with young women working at his restaurant/lounge.